Hiktron/Hizmos/journal.md

 ### 1. The Maker and Open-Source Community

-Every time i see somebody trying hizmos or making a video about it it was wonderful for me everytime somebody forks hizmos or comment i think a idid something great and appreciatable
+every time i see somebody trying hizmos or making a video about it it was wonderful for me everytime somebody forks hizmos or comment i think a idid something great and appreciatable

 ### 2. Industry Support and Sponsorship

-NextPCB sponsored the manufacturing of 10 double-layer PCB prototypes, allowing me to test, iterate, and improve the hardware design much faster than would have been possible otherwise.
-Having access to professionally manufactured PCBs was a significant step toward turning HIZMOS from a concept into real hardware.
+NextPCB sponsored the manufacturing of 10 double layer pcbs allowing me to test and improve the hardware design much faster than would have been possible Having access to professionally manufactured PCBs was a significant step toward turning hizmos from a concept into real hardware.

 ELECHOUSE sponsored both the PN5180 and ST25R3916 NFC modules.